Omprakash50/Docker_Project/README.md

 This is a Docker project which will do the things faster and easy to user for whose who don't know Docker much .
 Only for Redhat8 Linux

+## I made this project with the help of IIEC_RISE campaign

 ## With this repo you can Automatically :-

    1. Create your own webserver in just one click